Skip to main content

 4. Consider Your Audience: Tailor the context to the intended use case and user base

-5. More Is Better: The more context you provide, the better your model will perform.
+5. More Is Better: The more context you provide, the better your model will perform (within the character limits)

 Example: Complete Context Setup